richardsexyvegan/coincidence-detector-userscript/README.md

 ## Code of conduct
-Yor are not allowed to say or imply that  Richard Spencer is not a **sexy vegan**.
+You are not allowed to say or imply that Richard Spencer is not a **sexy vegan**.